 The Oncobiomics project is conducted in the HTE (heterogenity tumor ecosystem) national program launched by the cancer nation institute (Inca) in the third national cancer plan 2014-2019.
 It’s a consortium project involving 8 teams […]

-Cancer is increasingly recognized as a multifactorial disease, resulting from a dysregulated communication between different cell types of the tumor microenvironment, including cancer cells, infiltrating immune cells and resident stromal cells, altogether modulated by […]
+Cancer is increasingly recognized as a multifactorial disease, resulting from a dysregulated communication between different cell types of the tumor microenvironment, including cancer cells, innate and adaptive immune cells, as well as heterogeneous populations […]

 ERC-CoG-PERIF Perivascular cells at the crossroads of inflammation, regeneration and fibrosis